Recognized as one of Canada's Top 100 Employers (2018)

-Here are some of the reasons why Agriculture Financial Services Corporation / AFSC was selected as one of Canada's Top 100 Employers (2016), Top Employers for Canadians Over 40 (2016) and Alberta's Top Employers (2016):
+Here are some of the reasons why Agriculture Financial Services Corporation / AFSC was selected as one of Canada's Top 100 Employers (2018) and Alberta's Top Employers (2017):

-- AFSC considers previous work experience when setting vacation entitlements for experienced candidates and actively seeks experienced adjusters for their knowledge (with the average age for adjusters being 53 years) -- also helps employees prepare for life after work with retirement planning courses tailored to employees under and over 45, phased-in retirement work options and generous contributions to a defined benefit pension
+- AFSC considers previous work experience when setting vacation entitlements for experienced candidates and actively seeks experienced adjusters for their knowledge (with the average age for adjusters being 52 years) -- the organization also helps employees prepare for life after work with tailored retirement planning courses, phased-in retirement work options and generous contributions to a defined benefit pension

 Summer student opportunities yield promising careers at AFSC

 Working a second shift is more often associated with necessity than with passion.
 But at Alberta's Agriculture Financial Services Corporation, the second shift that many employees happily choose to work is on the family farm.